This is Bayram and his family

 (During the weaving process of a nomadic sack)

-Because of this technical problem our production of nomadic sacks with Bayram had stopped.
-Desperately, we and Bayram were looking each other without any words….
-After some weeks our friend and a very well-known antique tribal textiles collector Sonny Berntsson succored us from this trouble with very clever and old information.
-Sonny’s best friend Musa Bulduk and her wife were from Tavşançalı village of Konya plain and immigrated to Sweden 40 years ago.
-But before this, Musa’s wife was weaving nomadic sacks in her village.
-She told Sonny Berntsson that they were all using a small mirror to be put underneath the warps to see the pattern during the weaving process from the reverse side.
-Such a key info!!!
+Due to this technical problem, our production of nomadic sacks with Bayram had stopped.
+After some weeks our friend and a very well-known antique tribal textiles collector, Sonny Berntsson, solved this problem for us with very clever and old information.
+Sonny’s best friend Rasid Bulduk and his wife were from Tavşançalı village of the Konya plain and immigrated to Sweden 40 years ago.
+But before this, Rasid’s wife was weaving nomadic sacks in her village.
+She told Sonny Berntsson that they were all using a small mirror placed beneath the warps to see the pattern during the weaving process from the reverse side.
+Such key information!!!

-The result was not only successful, but such a beautiful thing spread out of the talented hands of Bayram.
-At the end of the job, after 10 sacks have been woven by him, Bayram requested that the patterning cartoons stay with him; he was smiling while saying he wanted to continue weaving sacks for the family’s own use at home and also maybe for other commercial orders that would come from the carpet producing market too.
+The result was not only technically successful, but such a beautiful thing sprung out of the talented hands of Bayram.
+At the end of the job, after 10 sacks had been woven, Bayram requested that the patterning cartoons stay with him; he was smiling while saying he wanted to continue weaving sacks for the family’s own use at home and also maybe for other commercial orders that would come from the carpet producing market too.
 By sending us back to Istanbul, in front of the door he was saying, come on!
 We were nomads once and I want to continue what my ancestors produced during centuries.
 We were all more than happy.
-Now Bayram asks time to time the schedule of our tours to visit us at least once in a suitable time.
+Now Bayram asks from time to time the schedule of our tours so that he can visit us at least once when we are nearby.
 Bayram, you are always welcome to join us. 🙂

 (A nomadic sack woven by Bayram)